 Keywords: French macarons, French macaron recipe

-So many of the overexposed macaron authorities claim you must rest your piped batter to form a shell prior to baking.
+Many of the overexposed macaron authorities claim you must rest your piped batter prior to baking.
 This is absolutely not true.
-Just ask my pastry instructor, Rudy Speiss (he’s Swiss, so he stays pretty neutral).
-And see exhibit C.
+Just ask my pastry instructor, Rudy Speiss (he’s Swiss, so he stays pretty neutral), and see exhibit A.

 Exhibit A: Baked immediately.

-Exhibit B: One batch.
+Exhibit B: Same batch (moved after baking).
 Half rested, half not.
-C’est la vie!

-So I advise thinking of this step as insurance against anything that could be slightly off – whether your oven is feisty, or your macaronage is a little rough.
+So in sum I advise thinking of this step as insurance against anything that could be slightly off in your process.
+Whether your oven is feisty, or your macaronage is a little rough.
 However, if your meringue is weak and you butcher the folding process, no amount of resting (or tapping for that matter) will save your macarons.
+Eat them anyway, seriously.

 Sit, stay, drool with Sadie Mae